Strawberry Fields Central Park | John Lennon Memorial

 This post will help you located Strawberry Fields in Central Park.
 Strawberry Fields is located between West 71st Street and Wests 74th Street at the West 72nd Street entrance to Central Park.
 It has become a “must-see” for many tourists visiting New York City.
-This small, 2.5-acre section of the park draws millions of visitors annually and is a living memorial to singer, songwriter and peace activist John Lennon.
-It was dedicated on October 9, 1985, in honor of what would have been John Lennon’s 45th birthday.
-The location was chosen due to its proximity to Lennon’s NYC home, The Dakota Apartments, which are just across Central Park West.
-Both Strawberry Fields and the Imagine Mosaic are included in our free Central Park Audio Tour for your smartphone.
+Strawberry Fields is a stop on our audio tour of Central Park.

 After Lennon’s murder (outside of The Dakota) his widow, Yoko Ono, worked with landscape architect Bruce Kelly and the Central Park Conservancy to create a quiet, peaceful and meditative spot in honor of her late husband.
 The area is shaded by elm trees and is punctuated by outcroppings of Manhattan schist.
 Yoko Ono, in addition to helping with the plans, donated over a million dollars for the landscaping and maintenance of the area.
 Strawberry Fields in New York City was named for the popular Beatles song “Strawberry Fields Forever.”
 The song was inspired by the childhood memories of John Lennon, who used to play in the garden of a Salvation Army children’s home called Strawberry Field.